TrestenPool/blog/README.md

 <!-- Custom CSS -->
   - If you want to add some custom css add it to the bottom of _sass/main.scss

-bundle exec jekyll compose "Angular Section 9,10 Services and Dependency Injection" --collection "posts"
+bundle exec jekyll compose "Angular Section 11..14 Routing, Observables" --collection "posts"